anhcraft/palette/README.md

 <br>

 Whenever the player interacts with GUI (place item, take out item, drag item, etc)
-1. Palette automatically handles common interactions such as: cloning a stack in creative mode, splitting item, merging item, etc
+1. Palette automatically handles common interactions on **modifiable components** such as: cloning a stack in creative mode, splitting item, merging item, etc
 - In this case, Palette will refresh the GUI if it is refreshable
-2. If Palette can't handle, it fallbacks the responsibility to the plugin by firing `onClick` event
+2. If the component is unmodifiable, it fallbacks the responsibility to the plugin by firing `onClick` event
 - Palette won't refresh the GUI no matter if it is refreshable
 <br>